Moonspine/faux-analog-clock/README.md

 ## ClockFace.h

 FACE_INNER_HOURLY_BRIGHTNESS and FACE_OUTER_HOURLY_BRIGHTNESS define the brightness of the inner and outer edge rings on a per-hour basis.
-The first entry in each array is the brightness at midnight (hour 0), and the rest of the entires count up from them (1 AM, 2 AM, etc.)
+The first entry in each array is the brightness at midnight (hour 0), and the rest of the entries count up from there (1 AM, 2 AM, etc.)

 ## Pendulum.h